 Aside from plywood, you can also find formaldehyde in other manufactured wood products such as MDF, OSB, and particle boards.

-Manufacturers used these building materials to make other items such as:
+Manufacturers use these building materials to make other items such as:

 - Beds